MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P07-Introduction-to-Data-Models/content.md

     <source src="https://s3.amazonaws.com/mgwu-misc/Make+School+Notes/addFile.mov" type="video/mp4">
 </video>

-# The Note Data Model
+#The Note Data Model

-Because our List Notes View Controller displays the title and modification time of our notes and the Display Note View Controller displays a note's title and content, our note data model will need to have properties for *title*, *content*, and *modification time*.
+Because our List Notes Table View Controller displays the title and modification time of our notes and the Display Note View Controller displays a note's title and content, our note data model will need to have properties for *title*, *content*, and *modification time*.

-Additionally, we are going to need to be able to check if two notes are equal, so we will need to define the `==` method.

 > [action]
-Define the Note class as follows:
+Define the Note class as follows inside `Note.swift`:
 >
     class Note {
       var title = ""